 Clicking on the card allows her to view a transaction by category breakdown

-She is also able to view different months
+She can view different months

 Skylar can view her spending over a year

-She is able to view different years
+She can view different years

 Skylar can view her progress on her current short term saving goals